wrench-project/workflow-simulator-for-calibration/README.md

 Calibration experiments:
  - [ ] Jesse: Convert all current pegagus logs in google drive to usable .json files
- - [ ] Henri: Modify the simulator so that it uses the workflow's number of "machines" (as specified in the workflow's JSON) as the number of compute hosts
+ - [x] Henri: Modify the simulator so that it uses the workflow's number of "machines" (as specified in the workflow's JSON) as the number of compute hosts
    - Question: some runs are on non-homegeneous setups (one node 32 cores, the others 64 cores).
-So we may need to annotate one of them as the submit node while parsing the Pegasus log
+So we may need to annotate one of them as the submit node while parsing the Pegasus log. **ANSWER**: no! it's all 16 cores
  - [ ] Pick simulator configurations: `all_bare_metal`/`htcondor_bare_metal`, `submit_only`/`submit_and_compute_hosts`, and `one_link`/`many_links`/`one_link_then_many_links`
     - For now pick `all_bare_metal`/`submit_only`/`one_link`  (the most abstract/simple simulator)
  - [ ] One-workflow, overfitting experiments